1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/3) Hello World - JavaScript.md

 }
 ```

-* Then run `pnpm tsc` to compile the code to FavaScript.
+* Then run `pnpm tsc` to compile the code to JavaScript.
 * Run node `target/debug/main.ts` to run the file

 # Example Analysis